 So-called “scared straight” programs can work a lot like attack therapy in that there are no site visits.
 Some of these programs involve a therapist getting “real” with the patient, telling them how their life will be if they continue using and making them experience negative emotions about their actions.

-There’s less information about attack therapy, but it’s logical to believe that any benefits would be accompanied by massive downsides.
-These confrontational treatments affect a patient’s self-esteem, so it could be helpful for patients with high self-esteem because it could show them the error in their ways without causing additional psychological damage.
-In patients with low self-worth, on the other hand, attack therapy and similar treatments have the potential to cause lasting damage.
+There’s less information about attack therapy, but it’s logical to believe that massive downsides would accompany any benefits.
+These confrontational treatments affect a patient’s self-esteem, so it could help patients with high self-esteem because it could show them the error in their ways without causing additional psychological damage.
+On the other hand, in patients with low self-worth, attack therapy and similar treatments have the potential to cause lasting damage.

 Why a Trained Therapist Should Administer These Therapies

 Questioning the effectiveness of some versions of these treatments isn’t the same as saying that they have no place in the modern treatment landscape.
-In fact, different personality types lead to different types of addiction, and as such, different treatments have the potential to reach each patient best.
+Different personality types lead to different types of addiction, and as such, different treatments have the potential to reach each patient best.

 Still, the psychological risks of confrontational therapies can be major.
 Trained professionals in addiction and mental health treatment should be the only ones allowed to deploy such therapies as a means of treatment.